VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Motivation

 \textbf{Root causes: hallucination and information asymmetry.} LVLMs are known to \emph{hallucinate}, frequently producing responses inconsistent with the visual content provided (i.e., cross-modal inconsistency)~\cite{bai2024hallucination}.
-The first two failure modes, E1 and E2, are results of this phenomenon: generation-only methods directly take the model outputs without careful verification, allowing hallucinated responses to pass through.
-Heuristics such as sampling-based self-consistency or self-checking reduce but cannot eliminate such errors~\cite{wang2022self,manakul2023selfcheckgpt,jiang2024hallucination,li2023evaluating,chen2023mitigating}.
+The first two failure modes, E1 and E2, stem directly from this phenomenon.
+Methods such as ArXivQA rely solely on LVLM generation without verification, allowing hallucinated responses to pass through.
+While LiveXiv~\citep{shabtay2024livexiv} uses a second LVLM to verify generated answers, both the generator and the verifier operate on the same visual input and may share similar hallucination patterns.
 The other root cause is \emph{information asymmetry}.
-On the one hand, the input to the LVLM often contains only the figure and its caption, omitting essential figure-associated context (e.g., the figure's purpose, symbol definitions, or experimental setup) that authors describe in the main body of the paper.
-Without this context, the model may rely on its broad knowledge to fabricate plausible but unverifiable answers, leading to E2–E4 errors.
-While large-scale figure–caption resources from arXiv are readily available, there is no community-curated corpus that augments these pairs with the full set of figure-citing paragraphs drawn from across all domains.
-To address this gap, we enrich caption-only figure inputs with their associated figure-citing paragraphs extracted from the full paper, covering all arXiv domains.
-Crucially, these paragraphs not only provide missing context but also serve as reliable source material for generating QA pairs.
+The input to the LVLM often contains only the figure and its caption, omitting essential figure-associated context that authors describe in the main body of the paper.
+Without this context, the model may over-rely on its broad knowledge and generate QA pairs that extend beyond what the figure alone conveys, leading to E2–E4 errors.
+SPIQA~\citep{pramanick2024spiqa} incorporates figure-citing paragraphs as additional context for QA generation, but without reliable verification, erroneous QA pairs may persist.
+Thus, SPIQA and LiveXiv each target one root cause but not the other, motivating a unified approach that combines enriched context with verification, enabled by figure-citing paragraphs.

-\textbf{Key insight: figure-citing paragraphs contain ground-truth claims about figures.} Figure-citing paragraphs often contain claims such as ``As shown in Fig.~2, accuracy rises by 20\%.'' about the figure.
-Such paragraphs can be extracted from the paper's LaTeX source by matching figure reference commands (e.g., \texttt{\textbackslash cref}).
-Importantly, generating QA pairs from such claims promotes alignment with the authors' intended interpretation of the figure, while their verifiability against the figure itself enables a \emph{Generate-then-Verify} framework that systematically mitigates both hallucination and information asymmetry errors (E1--E4).